| Guidelines: Software Requirements

 viability of the design.
 Therefore, create two lists, and maintain them through

-Any assumptions you make during the requirements and design process,
+the design study: Any assumptions you make during the requirements and design process,

 including the rationale or thought processes behind those assumptions.